SalomePlatform/yacs/doc/rappels.rst

 A SALOME application is created using the appli_gen.py tool located in the installation of the KERNEL module.
-This tool builds the application starting from a configuration file in the XML format that describes the list of modules to be used (name, installation path), the file that sets the environment for SALOME pre-requisites and optionally the SALOME examples directory (SAMPLES_SRC).
+This tool builds the application starting from a configuration file in the XML format that describes the list of modules to be used (name, installation path), the file that sets the environment for SALOME pre-requisites and optionally the SALOME examples directory (SAMPLES_SRC) and a catalog of resources.

 The following command is used: